 All LdM semester students are required to take an Italian language class at an appropriate level.
 LdM Italian classes are taught with an immersion philosophy, meaning that only Italian in spoken in the classroom.
-This may be an adjustment if you have previously studied a language using English as a reference point.
+This is a widely-accepted method of language education and is logical at LdM, because there may be many first languages represented in any given Italian classroom, so using one specific language, such as English, as a reference point, would disadvantage some students.
+However, it will require an adjustment if you have previously studied a language using English as a reference point.